 Paterson’s mark-making includes use of kōwhaiwhai patterns, vintage floral textile designs, and geometric tessellations.
 The patterns are memory cues, and the refractive, reflective glitter disrupts the flat surfaces, bringing life and movement to each work.
 Flowers ‘take root’ in the surface of the canvases and blossom above the picture plane; kaleidoscopic rotations of patterns become geometric landscapes; traditional Māori motifs are re-created referencing Paterson’s whakapapa and his place in it.

 Reuben Paterson has firmly secured his place as one of the leading young artists currently working in New Zealand.
 Since making a splash as the youngest ever recipient of the Möet et Chandon Fellowship in 1997, additional residencies have taken him to New York, Greece and Korea.
 Paterson has received many significant accolades, including the Wallace Arts Trust Development Award 2005.
-His works can be found in major institutions throughout New Zealand and Australia, and a recent public commission, The Golden Promise, was unveiled at Massey University’s Albany Campus in December, 2014.
+His works can be found in major institutions throughout New Zealand and Australia.